Timing Cash Flows for Calculating the Time Value of Money

 Financial calculators were designed specifically for TVM calculations.
 There are five keys that you will need for these calculations.

 As an example, the N key is used for the number of time periods; I/YR key is used for interest rate per period; PV key is used to enter present value which must be entered as a negative number only by using the +/- key; PMT key is used in an annuity problem if you have a series of equal, consecutive payments.
 Otherwise, it is 0; FV key or the 5th key is the variable you are solving for which will, of course, change based on your inputs for the other variables.

 - Use the Appropriate Time Value of Money Formula

 - Use the Time Value of Money Interest Factor Tables

 - Use a Financial Calculator

 - Use a Spreadsheet Program

-Spreadsheet programs, like Microsoft Excel, are ideal for time value of money calculations as well as most other financial calculations.
+Spreadsheet programs, like Microsoft Excel, are ideal for the time value of money calculations as well as most other financial calculations.

-There are many types of time value of money calculations that small businesses use in their financing operations.
+There are many types of the time value of money calculations that small businesses use in their financing operations.
 Some of them include solving for the interest rate, solving for the number of years, solving for the present value of ordinary annuities and annuities due, solving for the future value of ordinary annuities and annuities due, solving for annuity payments, and solving for the present value of irregular cash flow streams.

 Also, companies apply these concepts as a component of other financial procedures like calculating net present value, profitability index, internal rate of return, and other capital budgeting procedures that make a small business successful.